 Requirements to set up a Cyprus Company:

 - Company name: The name of a company must be approved by the registrar of companies and official receiver in Cyprus before applying to incorporate the company.
-No identical or similar names to existing companies are permitted as to cause confusion.
+No identical or similar names to existing companies are permitted as this may cause confusion.

 - Activities of the Company: The main objects/ purpose of the company must be stated in the proposed company’s Memorandum of Association.

 - Share capital: The Cyprus Companies Law provides for a minimum of one share and at least one registered shareholder.
-The minimum required share capital for a company is €1 which may conveniently be divided into 1 shares of €1 each – issued and fully paid upon incorporation.
+The minimum required share capital for a company is €1 which may conveniently be divided into 1 share of €1 each – issued and fully paid upon incorporation.

 - Shareholders: The minimum number of “registered” and/ or “beneficial” shareholders could be one and can either be an individual or a legal corporate entity.
 Trusts may also be shareholders in a Cyprus company.
 Trustee shareholders will frequently hold the shares allowing the beneficial owner to retain anonymity.

 - Directors: At least one director is necessary and may be a Cypriot resident individual, a corporate entity or a non-resident (foreign) individual.
 It is advisable to appoint local directors if one wishes to have effective management and control in Cyprus rendering the company resident in Cyprus for tax purposes.